Nylon (magazine): History

-Nylon teamed up with Live Nation Entertainment in 2008 to produce its first Nylon Music Tour, headlined by electro rockers She Wants Revenge.
+Nylon teamed up with Live Nation Entertainment in 2008 to produce its first Nylon Music Tour, headlined by electro-rockers She Wants Revenge.

-On their 10-year anniversary in 2009, Nylon made the April 1999 inaugural issue freely available online, including all articles, in scanned form.
+On its 10-year anniversary in 2009, Nylon made the April 1999 inaugural issue freely available online, including all articles, in scanned form.
 Later that year, Nylon partnered with iTunes for its annual music issue, which included a free summer playlist download of 22 tracks.

-Nylon came together with YouTube in 2010 for its Young Hollywood issue, allowing readers to watch the entire issue on YouTube.
-The partnership extended for the 2011 Young Hollywood issue as well.
-2010 also brought the launch of Nylon Dailies, emails written by local writers every day in ten key American cities.
+Nylon came together with YouTube in 2010 for its Young Hollywood issue, allowing readers to watch the entire issue.
+That year also brought the launch of Nylon Dailies, emails written by local writers every day in ten key American cities.